Spoiler Meta Spoiler Meta

 She didn’t know how badly she needed that until it was there.

-Matt had only just come out of surgery, the bandages at the base of his neck fresh, edges pulled snug.
+Matt had only just come out of surgery.
+More bandages crossed the base of his neck.
 Lucy tracked each adjustment the nurse made, noting every change in the readouts and in his vitals.

-“Mrs. Rosfield,” they tried gently. “you should really get some rest.
+“Mrs. Hartfield,” they tried gently.
+“You should really get some rest.
 Maybe step out for a meal?”

 “I’m fine here.”